 Secure the child seat to the car.
-All approved child seats are designed to be secured in the car seat by the lap belt or the lap belt portion of a lap/shoulder belt.
+All approved child seats are designed to be secured to the car seat by the lap belt portion of a lap/shoulder belt.
 A child whose seat is not properly secured to the car can be endangered in a crash.
 To properly route a seat belt through a child seat, follow the seat maker's instructions.
-Be sure you install a locking clip on a lap/ shoulder belt (see page 22).
+You must use a locking clip with a lap/shoulder belt (see page 21).